 It’s impossible not to indulge, and in many cases, overindulge in all the treats on display around you during the holidays.

-Absolutely everywhere you go, from office parties, to dinners at your in-laws, to your local grocery store, there are juicy, buttery, sugary food items tempting you, ready to hit your taste buds.
-It can be challenging to stop the parade of plump turkeys, Swiss chocolates, endless eggnogs, mountains of mashed potatoes and seasonal micro-brew ales from sliding down into your warm, inviting belly.
-Heck, you’ve worked hard all year; you deserve some down time and a few treats.
+Absolutely everywhere you go – from office parties to dinners at your in-laws, there are juicy, buttery, sugary food items tempting you.
+It can be challenging to stop the parade of plump turkeys, Swiss chocolates, endless eggnogs, mountains of mashed potatoes, and seasonal micro-brew ales from sliding down into your warm, inviting belly.
+Heck, you’ve worked hard all year; you deserve some downtime and a few treats.
 After all, food and festivity is the essence of the holidays.

-BUT, there is a way to enjoy all the deliciousness that the season have to offer, without gaining 10 pounds of excess weight and guilt along the way.
+But there is a way to enjoy all the deliciousness that the season has to offer, without gaining 10 pounds of excess weight and guilt along the way.

 Happy holidays from everyone at Mountain Trek!

 Mountain Trek is the health reset you’ve been looking for.
 Our award-winning retreat, immersed in the lush nature of British Columbia, will help you unplug, recharge, and roll back years of stress and unhealthy habits.
 To learn more about the retreat, and how we can help you reset your health, please email us at firstname.lastname@example.org or reach out below: